About us

 Long-time partner organizations:

-Two organizations have been longtime supporters of Trusting News, and through 2024, contribute almost 20% of our funding.
+Two organizations have been longtime supporters of Trusting News, and through 2024, contributed almost 20% of our funding.

 The Donald W. Reynolds Journalism Institute (RJI) works with the news industry, professors, students and others to make sure journalism has a long and bright future.
 As a “think-and-do” tank that opened its doors in 2008, RJI uses its guaranteed funding to work exclusively to strengthen journalism in the service of democracy.
 It’s part of the Missouri School of Journalism.